 The following 10 practice points are intended to help you in assisting an issuer with a proposed debt tender offer for cash.
 Often, issuers of debt securities seek to manage their liabilities through liability management transactions, including debt tender offers for cash.
-A cash tender offer consists of a public offer by the issuer to purchase all or a portion of the outstanding principal amount of the relevant debt securities from the holders at a price, and subject to conditions, set forth in the issuer's offer to purchase.
+Given the current economic downturn and market volatility resulting from the COVID-19 pandemic, companies with cash on hand may consider repurchasing their outstanding debt for cash.
+A cash tender offer consists of a public offer by the issuer to purchase all or a portion of the outstanding principal amount of the relevant debt securities from the holders at a specified price, and subject to conditions, set forth in the issuer's offer to purchase.

 1. Consider whether the issuer has enough cash and whether there are more effective liability management alternatives.
 Prior to undertaking a debt tender offer for cash, an issuer will need to determine whether it has sufficient cash on hand to effect the repurchases.
 If an issuer does not have enough cash on hand or views the use of cash to effect a tender offer as an inefficient alternative under the circumstances, the issuer may consider a liability management transaction that does not require deploying cash, such as an exchange offer.
-In an exchange offer, the issuer offers to exchange new debt securities for certain of its outstanding debt securities.
-This approach would allow the issuer to achieve a similar result as a debt tender offer by purchasing its outstanding debt securities for non-cash consideration in the form of new securities, thereby obviating the need to deploy cash.
+In an exchange offer, the issuer offers to exchange new debt or equity securities for certain of its outstanding debt securities.
+This approach would allow the issuer to achieve a similar result as a debt tender offer by retiring or refinancing outstanding debt securities for non-cash consideration in the form of new securities, thereby obviating the need to deploy cash.

-2. Determine whether the class of debt securities is widely held.
+- 2. Determine whether the class of debt securities is widely held.
 In connection with choosing the appropriate liability management approach, the issuer should consider whether the debt securities are widely held as well as the status (retail versus institutional) and location of the holders.
 If the debt securities are widely held, privately negotiated or open market purchases may not be efficient for an issuer.
 In such a situation, a tender offer may be the best way to restructure the issuer's indebtedness.
 A tender offer allows an issuer to approach or make an offer to all of the holders of a series of its debt securities.
-Because tender offers do not have to close until specified (and disclosed) conditions are satisfied (including, in some cases, receipt of consents from debt holders to modify the terms of the debt securities that remain outstanding, completion of any necessary financing for the tender offer and receipt of other necessary consents from third parties), it may be possible to conduct a tender offer and achieve the issuer's objectives.

-3. Consider whether the tender offer rules would apply.
+Because tender offers do not have to close until specified (and disclosed) conditions are satisfied (including, in some cases, receipt of consents from debt holders to modify the terms of the debt securities that remain outstanding, completion of any necessary financing for the tender offer, and receipt of other necessary consents from third parties), it may be possible to conduct a tender offer and achieve the issuer's objectives. - 3.
+Consider whether the tender offer rules would apply.
 A key consideration in formulating a liability management strategy is the extent to which the Securities and Exchange Commission's (SEC) tender offer rules apply to the contemplated transaction, given that these rules affect the manner in which the transaction must be conducted.
 The tender offer rules can apply when a company is offering securities and/or cash for its outstanding securities, and the level of regulation of the offer (in terms of timing and mandated procedural protections) varies depending on the type of security that is the subject of the offer and whether certain conditions necessary for an abbreviated process are satisfied.